 In the case of clothing for foreign prisoners, a balance of various concerns is required.
 Prisoners may legitimately wish to wear clothing that reflects their cultural and religious traditions.
-However, requirements of safety and security may not allow certain forms of dress which for example could enable them to hide things, or make identification difficult.
+However, requirements of safety and security may not allow certain forms of dress which, for example, could enable them to hide things, or make identification or searches difficult, particularly when prisoners are outside their cells.
 Safety and security concerns should not be used as an excuse to forbid a particular form of dress where it does not pose a substantial risk.
-Where prison uniform is required concessions should still be made: for example, Sikhs could still be allowed to wear their headdresses.
+(Rule 19.1) Where prison uniform is required, concessions should still be made: for example, Sikhs could still be allowed to wear their headdresses.
+Respect for the cultural and religious sensibilities of foreign prisoners in respect of clothing (Rule 19.2) should be understood in terms of Rule 20.2 European Prison Rules which forbids degrading or humiliating clothing.